 Dr. Connors was a board member and vice-president of the Canadian Association for Suicide Prevention between 1990 - 1998 and has since returned as a board member and has chaired their First Peoples Committee since 2012.
 He is currently on the advisory council for the Ontario Suicide Prevention Network.
 Some of his current work includes consultation and community training to assist First Nations in the development of Restorative Justice programs.
 He has also provided psychotherapy and traditional healing experiences to native inmates at Fenbrook Medium Institution, Correctional Services Canada.

-Carol has spent more than 20 years in the field of First Nations substance use and mental wellness.
-She has both a Master of Social Work Degree from the University of Toronto and a degree in sacred Indigenous Knowledge, equivalent to a PhD in the western-based education systems.
-Carol also holds a sessional faculty position in the School of Social Work at King’s University College at Western University.
+Carol Hopkins has spent more than 20 years in the field of First Nations addictions and mental health.
+She holds both a Masters of Social Work Degree from the University of Toronto and a degree in sacred Indigenous Knowledge, equivalent to a PhD in western based education systems.
+Carol also holds a sessional faculty position in the school of social work at Kings University College at Western University.

 Caroline is a medical anthropologist with particular research interests in Indigenous health and social justice, and the challenges faced by women who are marginalized.

 Dr. Tait earned her MA at the University of California (Berkeley), and her PhD at McGill University.
 She has been a Fulbright Scholar and Visiting Fellow at Harvard, and she completed a postdoctoral fellowship at McGill.

 In 2004, Caroline returned to her home province of Saskatchewan to join the Indigenous Peoples’ Health Research Centre—a collaborative initiative involving the First Nations University of Canada, the University of Regina and the University of Saskatchewan.
 In 2012, Caroline became a member of Faculty at the Department of Psychiatry at the University of Saskatchewan.